Skip to main content

 Authenticate for the First Time

-1. Start the OAuth server:
+1. Start the auth server:

 npx @littlebearapps/outlook-assistant auth-server